Carles Planas

-Carles Planas Antolínez (born 4 March 1991) is a Spanish professional footballer who plays as a left-back.
+Carles Planas Antolínez (born 4 March 1991) is a Spanish former professional footballer who played as a left-back.

 Club career

 Barcelona

 Born in Sant Celoni, Barcelona, Catalonia, Planas started playing football for his hometown club, moving to FC Barcelona's youth academy, La Masia, at age 9.
 After progressing through its ranks he was promoted to the reserves in 2009, going on to spend several seasons in the Segunda División with them.

-In late November/early December 2012, Planas played his first two competitive games with the first team: he made his debut in a 3–1 home win over Deportivo Alavés in the round of 32 of the Copa del Rey (6–1 on aggregate), featuring the last 20 minutes of the match in the place of Adriano.
+In late November/early December 2012, Planas appeared in his only two competitive games with the first team: he made his debut in a 3–1 home win over Deportivo Alavés in the round of 32 of the Copa del Rey (6–1 on aggregate), featuring the last 20 minutes of the match in place of Adriano.
 The following week, as the Blaugrana were already qualified as first in their UEFA Champions League group, he started against S.L.
 Benfica in a 0–0 draw, also at the Camp Nou.

 Celta

 On 5 June 2014, Planas was released by Barcelona, but on the same day he joined RC Celta de Vigo on a three-year deal.
 He made his La Liga debut on 24 August, playing the entirety of the 3–1 home victory over Getafe CF.

-Planas' contract was not extended at the end of the 2016–17 campaign, and he left Balaídos after having made 59 appearances across all competitions.
+Planas' contract was not extended at the end of the 2016–17 campaign, and he left Balaídos with 59 appearances in all competitions to his credit.